 johannes keplers astronomy graphic Homepage .
-Albert Einstein .
+William Gilbert .
 Isaac Newton .
 Rene Descartes .
-William Gilbert ........
+Albert Einstein ........
 Galileo Galilei ........
 General Image Theory

 johannes keplers astronomy graphic

-Kepler stated that this work of his was designed to serve as a supplement to Aristotle's 'On The Heavens', for these were times when Aristotle had commanding support from the Christian church, many governments, and most scholars.
+Kepler stated that this work of his was designed to serve as a supplement to Aristotle's 'On The Heavens', for these were times when Aristotle had commanding support from Christian churches, many governments, and most scholars.
 Though in 1600 England William Gilbert had been somewhat braver in dismissing Aristotle as irrelevant to science, it was a time when scientific thinking risked imprisonment or even execution.
+In reality both Gilbert and Kepler rejected substantial if different parts of Aristotle as some others were also doing at the time.

-Kepler's later 'Epitome of Copernican Astronomy' used many of Gilbert's magnetism phenomena and illustrations (but not always correctly) for an astronomy that explained the motion of planets and moons.
-Gilbert had developed a non-magnetism signal response attractive force astronomy theory, of which Kepler had at least some general knowledge that he did not acknowledge and maybe did not include its non-magnetism force, but Kepler instead presented as though it was Gilbert's theory a theory of his own involving the claim that planets, moons and stars were rotating magnets and their magnetism maintained planet orbits with forcefield-thread vortexes acting mechanically.
-He included a useless but popular argument against a 'mind' parody of Gilbert's actual theory.
+Kepler's 1618-21 'Epitome of Copernican Astronomy' used many of Gilbert's magnetism phenomena and illustrations (but not always correctly) for an astronomy that explained the motion of planets and moons.
+Gilbert had developed a non-magnetism signal response attractive force astronomy theory in outline, of which Kepler had at least some general knowledge that he did not acknowledge and he maybe did not include this non-magnetism force, but Kepler instead presented (as though it was Gilbert's theory) a theory of his own involving the claim that planets, moons and stars were rotating magnets and their magnetism maintained planet orbits with forcefield-thread vortexes acting mechanically.
+He also seems to have failed to inform Galileo of Gilbert's basically correct theory of Earth's tides when Galileo was working on a quite wrong mechanical theory, and he included a useless but popular argument against a 'mind' parody version of Gilbert's actual signal-response or attraction theory.
+He had studied Gilbert's De Magnete whose Book 6 gave only a basic statement of Gilbert's conclusion that tides are chiefly caused by the gravitational attraction of the Moon, and may or may not have also studied a manuscript De Mundo where Gilbert detailed his tides theory.
+However, Kepler never fully abandoned his God-mathematic astronomy physics, in 1621 publishing an expanded second edition of his 1596 Mysterium Cosmographicum.

 "But isn't it unbelievable that the celestial bodies should be certain huge magnets ?

-Gilbert used his magnetic lines as metric aids only, and the nearest Kepler comes to putting an argument against Gilbert's signal theory (though actually directed against others supporting planets having minds) is in Part 2 section 3 ;
+Gilbert used his magnetic lines as metric aids only, and the nearest Kepler comes to putting any actual argument against Gilbert's signal theory (though maybe more appropriately directed against others who supported planets having minds) is in Part 2 section 3 ;

 "the material globe would have no faculty of obeying or of moving itself." and "it is asked by what means the mind knows where the centre is, around which the orbit of the planet should be organised ; and how great the distance of the mind and its globe from that point is."

-Of course magnets move in response to other magnets without having eyes or legs, and magnetic or gravity signals would have directionalities and strengths needing simple response to these only, making Kepler's argument useless against Gilbert's theory.
+Of course magnets move in response to other magnets without having minds, eyes, or legs - and magnetic or gravity signals would have directionalities and strengths needing simple response to these only, making Kepler's argument useless against Gilbert's theory.
 Though clearly aware of inertia, Kepler imagined that the Sun must push the planets around their orbits and not just attract the planets.
-Hence Kepler puts his own perhaps much more problematic ether forcefield mechanical enegy threads theory in Part 2 section 3 ;
+Hence Kepler puts his own perhaps much more problematic ether forcefield mechanical energy threads theory in Part 2 section 3 ;

 "Then does the Sun by the rotation of its body make the planets revolve ?
 And how can this be, since the Sun is without hands with which it may lay hold of the planet, which is such a great distance away, and by rotating may make the planet revolve with itself ?